fspxnky/fspxnky.github.io/content/Fall.md

 ## Priv Escalation

-Entering the `history` command, I can see what `qiu` has entered in his terminal before:
+Looking at the `history` command, I can see what `qiu` has entered in his terminal before:

 ```
 [qiu@FALL ~]$ history